jafudi/flexpair-website/index.md

 Flexpair is a cloud environment for shoulder-to-shoulder-like remote collaboration of STEM professionals.
 And it has all the features that this target group values most, like

-- reproducibility
+- *r*eproducibility
-- open-source
+- *o*pen-source
-- clean interface
+- *c*lean interface
+- *k*now where your data resides
-- scalable compute power
+- *s*calable compute power

- Because it was tailor-made by experienced data scientists to be enjoyable for their fellow data people.
+ It simply rocks, because it was tailor-made by experienced data scientists to be enjoyable for their fellow data people.

 <dl>
   <dt><strong>to flexpair (verb)</strong></dt>